The Upper Footage: Reception

 Reception to the marketing was mixed and prior to Cole's e-mail to Dread Central, some skepticism was expressed over the claims made about the footage and allegations of Tarantino's involvement.
-A columnist for Dread Central questioned the validity of Tarantino's involvement, as they did not think that he would actually show interest in something that "would probably be next to impossible to show publicly".
+A columnist for Dread Central questioned the validity of Tarantino's purported interest in the film, as they did not think that he would actually attach himself to something that "would probably be next to impossible to show publicly".
 He also noted that other than a website called "TheDirty", no other websites had reported on the overdose, which he found unlikely considering the content in the video.

 Critical reception to The Upper Footage upon its release was also mixed.
 CultureMass called the film "One of the best of 2013" saying that "The performances here are nothing short of superb.
 This is quite possibly one of the best ensembles that I have seen since Jacob Aaron Estes’ Mean Creek.
 There isn’t one false note to be found here, which makes the experience all the more authentic and unsettling."
-New York City film critic Avi Offer rated the film 9.5 out of 10 on Rotten Tomatoes and “irresistibly entertaining, provocative and bold” while highlighting the film’s “statement about the corruption, selfishness and amorality of the 1% and how easily they can use their powers to control mainstream media to cover up their crimes.”
+New York City film critic Avi Offer rated the film 9.5 out of 10 on Rotten Tomatoes, calling it “irresistibly entertaining, provocative and bold” while highlighting the film’s “statement about the corruption, selfishness and amorality of the 1% and how easily they can use their powers to control mainstream media to cover up their crimes.”
 Ain't It Cool News gave a mostly positive review, stating that while the marketing for the movie was interesting, "UPPER succeeds in making you feel like this footage is real because it all does seem so drawn out and, dare I say, boring" but that overall "it still is more effective as a found footage film than most."

 Bloody Disgusting panned the film overall, also calling it "boring" and criticizing the marketing and media as "not worth it" and that stating that they thought that the idea would have been more interesting left as "a comment on truthfulness and accountability in the media".
-Screen Rant stated that they found the acting to be flawed as it didn't feel "suitably convincing" enough to seem realistic, but that " there is still enough detail and earned authenticity to leave one wondering – even though we may not be seeing the actual footage of actual events – if we still might be watching the re-enactment of something very real."
+Screen Rant stated that they found the acting to be flawed as it didn't feel "suitably convincing" enough to seem realistic, but that "there is still enough detail and earned authenticity to leave one wondering – even though we may not be seeing the actual footage of actual events – if we still might be watching the re-enactment of something very real."